 Life insurance is a safe, simple way to guarantee that the people who depend on you now will be taken care of after you're gone.
 Beneficiaries receive a tax-free cash payment that ensures their standard of living and way of life does not suffer.
 Please, don’t make a tragic situation even worse by failing to plan now.
 If you are the primary earner in your household, life insurance is not an option.
 It's a responsibility.

-Contact your East Coast Insurance & Tags agent to discuss your life insurance options today.
+Contact your East Coast Insurance Consultants agent to discuss your life insurance options today.

 How Do I Know How Much Coverage I Need?

 There is no "one size fits all" policy that is right for everyone, because no two people have exactly the same needs.
 An elderly widow who only wishes to pay for her own burial expenses would require a much different policy than a 40 year old who is the primary earner in a family with children.

 While experts disagree on the exact formula for income replacement, most estimate that, at a minimum, a person needs coverage equal to six times their annual income.
 Ultimately, the only "wrong" answer is no coverage at all.